Ben and Jerry's Ice Cream Factory

 The tours start off in the Cow Over the Moon theatre with a short documentary on the company's history.
 From there, visitors are taken to the factory mezzanine to observe the ice cream production in progress and to be instructed on how the process works.
 Finally, visitors are allowed to sample the flavour of the day.

-During the summer, visitors can stroll the cow pasture, the Flavor Graveyard, and can also bring a picnic along to enjoy on the picturesque grounds.
+During the summer, visitors can stroll through the cow pasture, the Flavor Graveyard, and can also bring a picnic along to enjoy on the picturesque grounds.
 A full-service Scoop Shop is available on-site so that visitors can end off the day with a few scoops of the famous ice cream.
 Tours of the factory are conducted daily.

 It is worth noting that ice cream is only produced from Monday to Friday, so on weekends, a short movie is screened instead.
 Further events are hosted throughout the year, such as the Free Cone Day, the Summer Movie Festival throughout the months of July and August, and the Halloween Festival.